DSCI-310-2023/dsci-310-group-08-AKRM/README.md

 git clone https://github.com/rehan13/dsci-310-group-08-AKRM.git
 ```

 - `cd` into the directory.
-Then run the following command at the command line/terminal
+Then run one of the following commands on the command line/terminal
 from the root directory of this project:

 1. **Option A** (This takes longer time to build)